-Tax Forgiveness & Resolution in Texas
+Tax Forgiveness & Resolution

 Are you eligible for tax forgiveness for back taxes owed to the Internal

 Revenue Service (IRS)?
-Many people believe that tax debt cannot be discharged
+Many people believe that tax debt cannot be discharged through

-can help you determine your eligibility
+help you determine your eligibility.

 - Your debt must be assessed by the IRS at least 240 days prior to filing